frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Ron__ Ron is a given name.
 It is mostly used as a shortening of the name Ronald, but is also Hebrew for “joy.”
 - __Roy__ Roy is a masculine given name and a family surname with varied origin.
 - __Sam__ A given name or nickname, often used by people named “Samuel,” “Samson,” and “Samantha”, and occasionally used by people named “Salvatore.”
-- __Sid__ A nickname deriving from (and hypocorism for) the given name Sidney, Siddhartha, Sidonia, or Sidra, though it is also used by people with other given names.
+- __Sid__ A nickname deriving from (and hypocorism for) the given name Sidney, Siddhartha, Sidonia, or Sidra, though it is also used by people with other given names. _Sid the Sloth._
 - __Sue__ Acommon short form of the following female given names: Susan, Susanna/Susannah/Suzanna, Susanne, Suzanne.
 It is rarely used as a man’s name, a notable example being Sue K. Hicks (1895-1980), American jurist, who may have inspired the song “A Boy Named Sue”.
 - __Tad__ A male given name or shortened version of Tadhg, Thaddeus, Thomas or other names.
 - __Ted__ A shortened form of Edward, Thaddeus, or Theodore.